google/xsecurelock/README.md

 *   `XSECURELOCK_AUTH_WARNING_COLOR`: specifies the X11 color (see manpage of
     XParseColor) for the warning text of the auth dialog.
 *   `XSECURELOCK_BLANK_TIMEOUT`: specifies the time (in seconds) before telling X11 to fully blank the screen; a negative value disables X11 blanking.
+The time is measured since the closing of the auth window or xsecurelock startup.
+Setting this to 0 is rather nonsensical, as key-release events (e.g. from the keystroke to launch xsecurelock or from pressing escape to close the auth dialog) always wake up the screen.
 *   `XSECURELOCK_BLANK_DPMS_STATE`: specifies which DPMS state to put the screen in when blanking (one of standby, suspend, off and on, where "on" means to not invoke DPMS at all).